-Whether you are seeking a snowy wonderland, Santa’s workshop, holiday markets, or an experience that brings a beloved Christmas story to life, you’ll find something on this list that will surround your family in Christmas spirit.
+Whether you are seeking a snowy wonderland, Santa’s workshop, holiday markets, or an experience that brings a beloved Christmas story to life, you’ll find a USA Christmas Destination on this list that will surround your family in Christmas spirit.

 Give your loved ones a gift that’ll last a lifetime in the memories of a family Christmas trip.
 Who knows, you just might stumble upon a tradition that’ll last a lifetime.

 The Top 18 USA Christmas Destinations for Families

 - Bring The Polar Express to Life – Owosso, Michigan

 - A Light Display Like No Other – St. Augustine, Florida

 - Magic of the Happiest Place on Earth – Orlando, Florida